tschneidereit/typed-objects-explainer/core.md

 of a certain type: each entry is an instance of the struct type `elementType`, and the length is determined by `length`.

+The overload is chosen depending on the second argument's type: if `typeof arguments[1] === 'number', the second overload is chosen, otherwise the first.

 In both cases, the optional `options` parameter, if provided, must be an object with fields as described in the [options section](#options).